 One sample on one tip: using our TEM tomography holder system in combination with a Focus Ion Beam (FIB) and Atom Probe (AP), researchers have a comprehensive, cross-correlative view for 3D sample reconstruction at the atomic and nano scale.
 The sample is first sectioned out to the required size and shape using the FIB.
 The sample can then be left on the same tip and transferred to the TEM for final shape verification and tilt-series acquisition before being placed in the Atom Probe for final analysis.Edit

-Direct assembly of nanosized building blocks into a functional entity has been a great challenge, especially for DNA templating which requires aqueous solution.
-Here , the researchers were able to use Hummingbird Scientific’s Tomography holder to observe 3D cylindrical confinement of nanoparticles and their self-assemblies into stacked rings and single and double helices.
+Direct assembly of nanosized building blocks into a functional entity has been a great challenge, especially for DNA templating, which requires aqueous solution.
+Here, researchers from the University of California, Berkeley and Lawrence Berkeley National Lab were able to use Hummingbird Scientific’s Tomography holder to observe 3D cylindrical confinement of nanoparticles and their self-assemblies into stacked rings and single and double helices.

 Reference: Ting Xu et al. Diversifying Nanoparticle Assemblies in Supramolecule Nanocomposites Via Cylindrical Confinement.
 Nano Letters (2017).
 Abstract